| Name | Title | Contact Details |

 Vice Chancellor for Academic and Student Affairs | Profile |

-Bakersfield College is a Bakersfield, CA-based company in the Education sector.
+Augusoft Inc is a Minneapolis, MN-based company in the Education sector.